 Finally, your expense management solution matters, and each has its pros and cons.
 Reimbursements are manual and time-consuming.
 Credit cards leave a paper trail, but are open to abuse and put the company’s credit at risk.

-At PEX, we’ve given a lot of thought to how expense management solutions can help prevent fraud.
+, we’ve given a lot of thought to how expense management solutions can help prevent fraud.
 That’s one of the reasons we created the PEX Visa® Prepaid Card, a business prepaid card solution that offers multiple safeguards against fraud and waste, and also provides incredible flexibility in getting funds into employees’ and even subcontractors’ hands.
 The Card coupled with the PEX Admin desktop site allows employees to spend what they need to get the job done, while you maintain necessary control.
 The PEX Admin and Cardholder mobile apps provide up-to-the-second access to manage and oversee employee spending 24/7.

 To learn more about how we help construction companies enable employees to spend in the field while maintaining control, download our PEX Fact Sheet